fburic/notes/singularity_conda.md

 In this case, I know I only installed `numpy, scipy, pandas, and coloredlogs` (the last one via `pip`).

-Now the spec file should look like below.
+Now the spec file should look **like below**.
 Obviously, one could just write it from scratch and update it, as packages are being added.
 ```yaml
 name: datasci
 channels: